Virginia Workers’ Comp for Aggravation of Pre-Existing Condition

 The Ritchie Law Firm has helped many injured employees beat back the workers compensation claims adjusters and settle their cases for a sizeable amount.
 See our Case Settlements and Recoveries page.
 A pre-existing injury should not prevent you from obtaining the workers compensation benefits you are entitled to.
 DON’T GET HURT TWICE!
 Get a strong law firm on your side.
 Let the Ritchie Law Firm be your WALL OF DEFENSE!

 Your Virginia Workers’ Compensation Team

 We have a wealth of information and resources available to us, and we’re always happy to share.
-Give us a call today at 800-277-6124 for your NO STRINGS ATTACHED conversation with our workers’ comp. lawyers to find out if you are entitled to workers comp for aggravation of pre-existing condition.
+Give us a call today at 800-277-6124 for your NO STRINGS ATTACHED conversation with our workers’ comp. lawyers to find out if you are entitled to workers comp for aggravation of pre-existing condition and how pain and suffering works in workers’ compensation cases.
 We handle Virginia Workers’ Compensation cases out of our offices in Harrisonburg, Winchester, Charlottesville, and Staunton, Va.
 Or, if you just want to test the waters first, get some more information by downloading our free workers’ compensation booklet from the side panel.
 We look forward to working with you.

 Don’t Get Hurt Twice!

 Call today 800-277-6124, fill out the form below or

 download our free ebook in the side panel.